n-ct/ps4ct/README.md

 ```

 ## Running/Deployment Instructions ##
 `Docker` allows software to be within a container by following steps from a `Dockerfile`.
-The advantage is that when running a system, docker automatically installs dependendencies and configured a system.
+The advantage is that when running a system, docker automatically installs dependencies and configured a system.

 `Docker-Compose` allows managing multiple Docker containers as defined in `docker-compose.yml`.